 Some players may struggle with certain interactions, so it is important to allow players to modify them for each action where possible, regardless of which platform the player is on, or which input device or method they are using.
 This can often be done without changing the way the actions themselves behave.

 Let players decide which input event performs an action, and the timing of that event.

 Every input interaction in a game contains one or more input events.
-In the case of a digital input could either be a press, or a release of that input.
+In the case of a digital input this could either be a press, or a release of that input.

 You could allow players to adjust which events perform each action.
 You might let players choose to have an action be performed when an input is released, or perhaps on the second press down of an input in a sequence.

-While it is useful to let players customize input interactions in this way generally, it is also important to ensure players can choose to perform an action on the first press of an input where possible.
+While it is useful to let players customise input interactions in this way generally, it is also important to ensure players can choose to perform an action on the first press of an input where possible.

 Read Dead Redemption 2 lets you globally set the time that a button must be held before it performs a different action, which might be useful for those who are unable to release a button quickly.